 - Selecting the option will automatically save the choice to the recipe.

-- Select Process in the Process Recipes tool or Ctrl/right-click -> Process from the Browser's contextual menu.
+- Select Export in the Export Recipes tool.
 The image is processed accordingly.

 << Sharing annotations among Capture One users | Using External Editing >>